 The Council’s Anti Social Behaviour Policy

-The law requires Wealden District Council as a social housing landlord to publish its statements of policy and a procedure together with a summary for how we respond to anti social behaviour.
+The law requires Wealden District Council as a social housing landlord to publish its statements of policy and a procedure for how we respond to anti social behaviour.

 This provides information to tenants, residents and any other interested party on the main points of our policy and procedure.